-Colombia Congress approves amnesty for thousands of FARC rebels
+Colombia Congress Approves Amnesty for Thousands of FARC Rebels

+A supporter of the peace deal between the Colombian government and rebels of the Revolutionary Armed Forces of Colombia waves a flag during a rally in front of Congress, in Bogota, Colombia, Oct.
+3, 2016.
 Colombia's Congress on Wednesday approved an amnesty law to protect thousands of demobilizing Marxist guerrilla fighters from prosecution for minor crimes committed during the country's 52-year war.
-Fighters from the Revolutionary Armed Forces of Colombia , are seen with the Colombian flag at the camp where they will ratify a peace deal with the government, near El Diamante in Yari Plains, Colombia, September 22, 2016.

 Discussions